Accreditation and Objectives

 6. Pursuing continuing education.

-1. Being accepted to a respected program,
+1. Being accepted to an accredited professional program,

 2. Earning a master's degree,